MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. Select the profile you want to export extension settings from and go to the **Extensions** pivot.
 1. Select **Export JSON** and the export will start downloading.

-After the download is finished you can apply the JSON as a value to the [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) group policy.
+After the download is finished, you can apply the JSON as a value to the [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) group policy.

 #### Manage settings for all extensions